-One way of being sure that we had begun to understand the nature of linguistic fashion would be to predict it.
-Can we say anything about what the linguistic fashion of the next generation will be like, on the basis of what we know about the language of today?
+An intriguing possibility is to look to the future.
+One way of showing that we had arrived at a sound understanding of the relationship between the language of the age and the language of literature would be to predict it.
+Can we say anything about what the literary norms of the next generation will be like, on the basis of what we know about the language of today?
 On the face of it, this does not seem possible.
 Experience tells us that it is easy to recognise linguistic fashion - but only after it has arrived.
 Cliches and catch-phrases are cases in point.
 We sense them while they are alive and well, or past their prime, or on the point of death - but never at their birth.
 Who could ever point to a phrase and guarantee its future status as a cliche or catch-phrase?
 Even the experts - the advertising firms - are never certain in advance that their latest slogan will succeed.
-And yet, there are indications that we may be entering an age where a practicable, forward-looking investigation of linguistic fashion could be devised.
+And yet, there are indications that we may be entering an age where a practicable, forward-looking investigation of linguistic fashion and its literary consequences could be devised.
 Not only have techniques of data recording and analysis been introduced which make large-scale studies of linguistic trends possible, but there are clear indications that relevant data are now much more readily identifiable.
 A wide range of social developments currently taking place is likely to affect the nature and use of language in ways which bear directly on the issue.
 If these developments could be isolated and analysed, they might provide the data to test hypotheses about the relationship between the language of the age and the language of literature.